WirHelfen-eu/platform/README.md

 ```

 # How to contribute?
-1. Choose one ore more issues to work on and create a feature branch
+1. Choose one ore more issues to work on and create a feature branch 🕊️

-2. Clone the feauture branch
+2. Clone the feauture branch and follow the README instructions in /app and /api
-3. Code
+3. Code 💻
-4. Test your changes
+4. Test your changes 📝
-5. Submit a PR and reference the GitHub Issues the PR resolves
+5. Submit a PR and reference the GitHub Issues the PR resolves 🙌